provenance-io/hastra-sol-vault/README.md

 **Administrative Controls:**

 - Program upgrade authority can modify configurations
-- Separate administrator lists for freeze and rewards functions
+- Separate administrator lists for freeze and rewards functions (each must be 1–5 unique pubkeys; empty or duplicate lists are rejected)
+- `deposit` requires the user vault token account to differ from the configured deposit vault token account (blocks self-transfer minting)
+- `external_program_mint` requires a rewards administrator who signed the outer transaction (in addition to the calling program's `external_mint_authority` PDA)
 - All sensitive operations require proper authority validation

 **Account Structure:**